 None of these contain a flagged word.
 All of them are designed to cause harm.

-Research by Ong and Cabañes documented how organized troll operations use indirect language, satire, and cultural references to spread toxic narratives while staying technically within platform rules.² Comments phrased as jokes or innocent questions — "Is anyone else seeing this? 😂" or "Sir this is a Wendy's" — poison comment sections without triggering a single filter.
+Research by Ong and Cabañes documented how organized troll operations use indirect language, satire, and cultural references to spread toxic narratives while staying technically within platform rules.1 Comments phrased as jokes or innocent questions — like "My golden retriever is smarter than this guy, don't you think? 😂" — poison comment sections without triggering a single filter.

 A string of 💩🤡🐷 emojis under a heartfelt post.
 A 🤣 paired with a backhanded comment.
 Trolls use emojis both as standalone attacks and as amplifiers.
 Keyword filters are completely blind to emoji-based harassment.

 The fundamental problem with keyword filters is that they match text.
 Trolls don't operate in text — they operate in context.
-What you actually need is something that understands that "1d10t" means the same thing as the original, that "bold of you to post this" is sarcasm, that a string of clown emojis under a serious post is an attack, and that politely phrased hostility is still hostility.
+What you actually need is something that understands that "1d10t" means the same thing as the original, that "are you okay? genuinely asking 😂" is mockery, that a string of clown emojis under a serious post is an attack, and that politely phrased hostility is still hostility.

 AI-powered contextual moderation reads a comment the way a human reader would — understanding tone, intent, cultural context, and subtext.
 It's the difference between a security guard who only checks IDs against a list of banned names versus one who actually watches behavior and recognizes trouble before it escalates.

-This is exactly why we built SlayTrolls — an AI moderation tool that reads comments in context across 50+ languages, identifies troll behavior through meaning rather than keyword matching, and quietly hides toxic comments before they do damage.
+This is exactly why we built SlayTrolls — a simple Facebook comment moderation tool that reads comments in context across 50+ languages, identifies troll behavior through meaning rather than keyword matching, and quietly hides toxic comments before they do damage.
 No complicated setup.
 Just a cleaner comment section where your real community can actually engage.

 About the author